sCasini/GoogleDataAnalytics_CapstonePrj/README.md

 > * Examine and consider different case study scenarios.
 > * Have the chance to complete your own case study for your portfolio.

+## Case study chosen

+**Scenario**

+You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes diﬀerently.
+From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
+But ﬁrst, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

+**Note**: additional detail about case study can be found in *CaseStudy1.pdf*

-## What you will find in this repo
+## What you will find

-Here you will find my *md* source file developed in **R** with the whole process I have designed in order to perform my analysis (Sources folder).
+In this repo you will find my *md* source file developed in **R** with the whole process I have designed in order to perform my analysis (Sources folder).
 Reference about dataset can be found inside the file.

 **Note**: to correclty run the *rmd*, dataset must be downloaded and directory on import code chunck must be changed.